nazmunsakib/nivo-ajax-search-for-woocommerce/readme.txt

 = What is AJAX Product Search for WooCommerce? =

 NivoSearch – AJAX Product Search for WooCommerce is a live product search plugin that replaces the default WooCommerce product search with an advanced AJAX-powered search system.
 It provides instant search results as customers type, improving the shopping experience and helping customers find products faster.

+= How does the new Preset System work? =

+The new preset system allows you to create unlimited search configurations.
+You can create different search bars for different parts of your site (e.g., a header search, a sidebar search, and a footer search), each with its own settings, styling, and search scope.

 = How does AJAX Product search improve WooCommerce? =